prasuchit/Policy-Iteration-using-MDP/README.md

-This repository implements the movement of a UAV in a Gridworld as a Markov Decision Process and performs policy iteration to find the best action in each state.
+Check this repo out on Github if you aren't already: https://github.com/prasuchit/Policy-Iteration-using-MDP This repository implements the movement of a UAV in a Gridworld as a Markov Decision Process and performs policy iteration to find the best action in each state.

 ![Gridworld with UAV](https://raw.githubusercontent.com/prasuchit/Policy-Iteration-using-MDP/master/UAV-gridworld.PNG)